camunda/camunda-docs-manual/content/introduction/downloading-camunda.md

 # Prerequisites

-Before downloading Camunda, make sure you have a JRE (Java Runtime Environment) or better a JDK (Java Development Kit) installed.
+Before downloading Camunda, make sure you have a JRE (Java Runtime Environment), or better, a JDK (Java Development Kit) installed.
 We recommend using Java 8 unless your container/application server does not support Java 8 (like JBoss Application Server 7).